Belmont Library history

 Milestones

-2023 Consultation with the community begins, and will shape the design for Belmont’s future.
+2023 Consultation with the community began, and will shape the design for Belmont’s future.

-2023 Multnomah County voters pass library bond, funding expansion and renovation of several libraries.
+2023 Multnomah County voters passed library bond, funding expansion and renovation of several libraries.

 2000 Belmont Library reopened after a renovation that nearly doubled the library's size.